Mboubaker/OS1-128-/README.md

 # OS1-128-

-To get started building the client and visualizer libraries, see the Sample Client and Visualizer section below.
-For instructions on ROS, start with the Example ROS Code section.
-Python SDK users should proceed straight to our python SDK homepage.
+ For instructions on ROS, start with the Example ROS Code section :

 This repository : https://github.com/ouster-lidar/ouster_example#example-ros-code contains sample code for connecting to and configuring ouster sensors, reading and visualizing data, and interfacing with ROS.